News and events about White House Farm, Maurice Foster’s garden and arboretum in Kent, England

 NEWS

 We have finished clearing the diseased ash, the last area of development in the wood.
-This sheltered spot is now ready for planting with soil having benefitted from many years of leaf mold, with a humid microclimate, cool in summer, protective in winter.
+This sheltered spot is now ready for planting, with soil having benefited from many years of leaf mould, with a humid microclimate, cool in summer, some top cover in winter.
 Magnolias, camellias and rhododendrons and other rarities that are now growable thanks to our milder winters are waiting in the greenhouse….in this situation growth rates should be good.
 Altogether it makes a very exciting opportunity to extend our collection of rare and desirable plants.

 UPCOMING EVENTS

-A WHF Open Day is an informal visit to the garden, wood and arboretum, with Q & A and discussion over coffee in the morning around a seasonally-appropriate genus or topic, often with specimens to study or practical demonstrations, and a summing up ‘plant of the day’ over tea in the afternoon.
-This gives a chance to learn the history, range, and current questions about a group of plants with a mix of horticultural experts and amateur gardeners in an informal setting.
-More info, and booking, here.
-Donations gratefully accepted.
-Rare plants from WHF will also be available for purchase on the day – all proceeds go to the Foundation to pay for its maintenance.
+A WHF Open Day is an informal visit to the garden, wood and arboretum, with discussion with plant experts over coffee in the morning around a seasonally-appropriate genus or topic, often with specimens to study or practical demonstrations, and a summing up ‘plant of the day’ over tea in the afternoon.
+This gives a chance for in-depth knowledge exchange across horticultural experts and keen amateur gardeners, garden designers and botanists etc in an informal setting.
+Bring a picnic – free tea, coffee, and refreshments are provided all day.
+For more info, and to book, email whitehousefarmarb@gmail.com.
+We ask for £15 to support the collection and our expenses on the day.
+Rare plants from WHF will also be available for purchase – all proceeds go to the Foundation to pay for its maintenance.

 On Saturday May 16th we will host the International Oak Society.